muttaqi/ChromeDB/README.md

 # Background

 ChromeDB has two main motivations.
 Firstly it is meant as a powerful NoSQL wrapper for Chrome's sync and local storage APIs.
-Secondly, it is meant to integrate with GCP databases as a caching mechanism.
+Secondly, it is meant to integrate with HTTP database APIs as a caching mechanism.

 # Usage